DPDP Consultants Privacyium Tech Pvt. Ltd. 4th floor, GM IT Park, Plot no 32-33, Sector 142, Noida, Uttar Pradesh 201305

 For consent to be informed, companies have to give clear details about:

-An example of an informed consent type is when a social media site gives users a detailed privacy policy explaining how their data will be used, shared, and protected.
+An example of an informed consent type is when a social media site gives users a detailed privacy notice explaining how their data will be used, shared, and protected.
 With informed consent, people can control their information and ensure companies meet high standards for data privacy.

 Explicit consent, sometimes called express or active consent, means individuals must clearly and indisputably agree to the data being collected and used.